 A student of this institution is not under any obligation to purchase a textbook from a university-affiliated bookstore.
 The same textbook may also be available from an independent retailer, including an online retailer.

 SFA strives to provide an educational and work environment that affirms the rights and dignity of each individual.
 It is the policy of the university, in accordance with federal and state law, to prohibit unlawful discrimination on the basis of race, color, religion, national origin, sex, age, disability, genetic information, citizenship and veteran status.
 Additionally, SFA prohibits discrimination on the basis of sexual orientation, gender identity, and gender expression.

 The university is committed to the principles of Equal Employment Opportunity law.
-University policy 2.11 and university policy 2.13 outline SFA's commitment and details the procedures used to investigate complaints.
+HOP policy 01-305 and HOP policy 01-307 outline SFA's commitment and details the procedures used to investigate complaints.
 Visit the SFA Non-Discrimination Statement webpage for more information.